 Element Description %d Transaction time. exchangeId Identifies the ID for a specific request-response pair.
 AUDIT.applicationID Specifies the ID of the requested application.
 AUDIT.applicationName Specifies the name of the requested application.
 AUDIT.resourceID Specifies the ID of the requested resource.
 AUDIT.resourceName Specifies the name of the requested resource.
 AUDIT.pathPrefix Specifies the path prefix of the requested application or resource.
-AUDIT.pathPrefixType Specifies the pattern type of the path prefix, Wildcard or Regex.
+AUDIT.pathPrefixType Specifies the pattern type of the path prefix, Wildcard or Regex .
 AUDIT.authMech The mechanism used for authentication: Engine Auditing Cookie (WAM session), OAuth, unknown (for example, pass-through or static assets).
 Pass-through assets are resources with no policies or web session configured.
 Admin Auditing Basic, OAuth, Cookie, unknown (unknown displays only in an authentication failure).
 AUDIT.client The Internet Protocol (IP) address of the requesting client.
+AUDIT.failedRuleName The name of the rule that failed.
+If there was no rule failure, this field will be blank.
+Note This element is applicable only to the pingaccess_engine_audit.log.

 Element Description AUDIT.failedRuleType The type of rule that failed.
 If there was no rule failure, this field will be blank.
 AUDIT.failedRuleClass The Java class of the rule that failed.
-If there was no rule failure, this field will be blank. • Note This element is applicable only to the pingaccess_engine_audit.log.
-AUDIT.failedRuleSetName The name of the containing rule set that failed.
 If there was no rule failure, this field will be blank.
 O Note This element is applicable only to the pingaccess_engine_audit.log.
+AUDIT.failedRuleSetName The name of the containing rule set that failed.
+If there was no rule failure, this field will be blank. i Note This element is applicable only to the pingaccess_engine_audit.log.
 AUDIT.host The PingAccess host name or IP address.
 AUDIT.targetHost The backend target that processed the request and generated a response to the PingAccess engine.
 This variable is unset when PingAccess generated the response directly.
 AUDIT.method The HTTP method of the request.
 For example, GET .
 AUDIT.resource The name of the resource used to fulfill the request.
-O Note This element is applicable only to the pingaccess_engine_audit.log.
+Once This element is applicable only to the pingaccess_engine_audit.log.
 AUDIT.responseCode The HTTP status code of the response.
 For example, 200.
 AUDIT.requestUri The request Uniform Resource Identifier (URI) portion of the request.
 For example, /foo/bar.
 AUDIT.subject The subject of the transaction.